sadn1ck/sadn1ck/blogs/modeling-interactions-with-xstate.md

 }
 ```

 The best part about state machines, you've avoided a lot of if-else soup.
-No need to wrestle with timers and id's in UI.
+No need to wrestle with timers and their ids in UI.
 (No `useEffect` as well 👀)

-You don't need to worry about whether your UI logic leaking into your business logic.
+You don't need to worry about your UI logic leaking into your business logic.
 You can completely decouple the two.

 #### Sandbox